 Keyboard Prep: (ages 8 to 11) 55-minute weekly lesson

 This age-specific layered program is similar in dynamics and curriculum to Harmony Road and Young Musician but upgraded to reflect the tastes and needs of the older child who is starting music for the first time.
 This holistic program introduces students to keyboard performance, note reading and music writing including the organized development of pitch and rhythm, through solfege singing, keyboard and movement activities.
 Parents are fully involved in class and at home.
 (Three books, 18-weeks each)

 Keyboard Musician: (Advanced Course) 55-minute weekly lesson

 This is an advanced course for those who have completed Harmony Road Book 4, Young Musician Book 4 or Keyboard Prep Book 3.
 Students continue to develop performance skills through the study of various repertoire style, technical studies, sight-reading songs and three and four part ensembles.
 Ear training is expanded to include dictation, recognition of tonal centers and chord progressions.
 Transposing becomes easily accessible.
 Students learn to accompany themselves while singing.
 Two-part singing and artistic repertoire encourage expressive musicianship.
 Harmonic training develops an understanding of accompaniment styles.
 In this program, students become acquainted with major composers and their place in musical history.
 They also receive step-by-step instruction in composition to develop their own creativity.
 Parental involvement is encouraged.

 Piano Street: (ages 11 to adult) 55-minute weekly lesson

 This program is designed to provide the older beginner with a comprehensive program of music study with the piano being the vehicle for application and performance.
-Solfege based note reading and sight singing to develop inner hearing, and learning to play, improvise, and analyze chords and chord progressions within the context of written music is emphasized in this course.
+Solfege based note reading and sight singing to develop inner hearing, and learning to play, improvise and analyze chords and chord progressions within the context of written music are emphasized in this course.